This post may contain affiliate sales links. Please see my full disclosure policy for details

 If you don’t have sour cream, I recommend a nonfat Greek yogurt.

-How do you know a Bundt Cake is done?
+How do you know when a Bundt Cake is done?

 If you see any glossiness or giggling on the top of the cake, it’s not done.
 Check the areas where the bottom has separated or started to “break apart” a bit.